-One major issue for association and nonprofit professionals is the new 21% tax on employee fringe benefits.
-The provision removes a deduction for employer-provided benefits, such as transportation, parking, and on-premises athletic facilities.
-In meetings with Treasury officials earlier this year, ASAE stressed that the new law disproportionately hurts tax-exempt employers by requiring them to pay a new unrelated business income tax (UBIT) on the value of these benefits.
+A major issue for associations and nonprofits is the 21-percent tax on parking and transit benefits they provide to employees.
+In meetings with Treasury officials in 2018, ASAE stressed that the new law disproportionately hurts tax-exempt employers by requiring them to pay a new UBIT on the value of these benefits.
 ASAE contends this is a new tax on an expenditure, not a revenue-generating activity.

 The lack of guidance for tax-exempt entities in this area has also created a lot of confusion and conflicting opinions about how nonprofits should go about calculating their tax liability to comply with the requirement.
 Many organizations are already making estimated payments to the IRS on this expense—absent any guidance—which further supports ASAE’s request for a delay in implementing this requirement.

-“Absent any guidance, tax-exempt organizations cannot confidently and accurately comply with the 21 percent UBIT tax on transportation fringe benefits or the provision that requires separate computation of UBIT for each unrelated business activity,” said ASAE President and CEO John Graham IV, FASAE, CAE.
+“Absent any guidance, tax-exempt organizations cannot confidently and accurately comply with the 21-percent UBIT tax on transportation fringe benefits or the provision that requires separate computation of UBIT for each unrelated business activity,” said ASAE President and CEO John Graham IV, FASAE, CAE.
 “That’s why the coalition feels strongly that there needs to be a delay.
 How long the delay should be depends on when we can realistically expect to see guidance.”

 Additionally, some cities, including Washington, DC, New York, and San Francisco, have mandated that employers provide pre-tax mass transit benefits, so employers in those cities do not have the option of changing those benefits to avoid being taxed.
 ASAE has suggested that special consideration be given for employers in localities that mandate transportation benefits.